This guide was prepared for Dr. Durvasula's course on marketing research methods. The guide provides sources for secondary research only.

 These reports are pulled from large aggregator databases (ABI-Inform Trade & Industry, Business Source Premier, and Business Insights Essentials).
 The interfaces of these large databases allow me to create these individual links, which is not possible in other interfaces.

-First, what is Investext?
-It's a collection of research reports written by investment analysts from many different research companies.
-Some of the 'big names' are: Deutsche Bank, JP Morgan, William Blair, AE Edwards, CitiBank, Credit Suisse, and many more.
-Here are a couple of things to know about the content:
+The After Market Research module in Refinitiv Workspace is a collection of research reports written by investment analysts from many different research companies.
+Some of the 'big names' are: Deutsche Bank, JP Morgan, William Blair, AE Edwards, CitiBank, Credit Suisse, and many more; these contributor companies can and do change over time.
+It also includes reports from market research companies (non-broker research companies) such as MarketLine.